 • Make sure you use uniform lettering and sizing of your original artwork.

-• Only use the following fonts in your illustrations: Arial, Courier, Times New Roman, Symbol, or use fonts that look similar.
+• Aim to use the following fonts in your illustrations: Arial, Courier, Times New Roman, Symbol, or use fonts that look similar.

 • Number the illustrations according to their sequence in the text.

-• Use a logical naming convention for your artwork files, and supply a separate listing of the files and the software used.
+• Use a logical naming convention for your artwork files.

 • Provide captions to illustrations separately.